How much should I save for retirement?

 Save whatever you can, invest the money so it will grow, and don't allow yourself to wind up with a goose egg instead of a nest egg.
 There's a ton of free or low-cost resources to get you going.

 A great starting point is Stash, a free app that makes it easy to get going on saving and investing.

 There's no good, standard savings goal everyone should shoot for, so don't worry about whether $1 million or $2 million will be enough.

 And don't do anything crazy either.

-In the Wealthsimple survey, 26% of millennials said they were so eager to retire by age 50 that they would give up sex for a year.
+In the survey we mentioned earlier, 26% of millennials said they were so eager to retire by age 50 that they would give up sex for a year.
 And, 40% said they'd stay off social media for a year.

 (Sex, maybe — but you think you could stop looking at social media?)